Voitheia/red_team_scoring/README.md

 ### DB Views

-Used to dynamically calculate scores
+Used to dynamically calculate scores.
+Use direct sql connection to create and query these.

 #### Base view for IOC points
 ```sql